 Meanwhile, settlers were establishing farms in the area.
-In 1685 fourteen Dutch settlers received formal patents to the land in what came to be Acquackanonk Township.
-Over time, as the land was passed on to the settlers’ descendants in smaller parcels, the economy of the area became more diversified: some residents became weavers, carpenters, and stonemasons, or operated mills, distilleries, or stores.
+In 1685, fourteen Dutch settlers received formal patents to the land in what came to be Acquackanonk Township.
+Over time, as the land was passed on to the settlers’ descendants in smaller parcels, the economy of the area became more diversified: some residents became weavers, carpenters, and stonemasons, or they operated mills, distilleries, or stores.
 But the area remained rural and Dutch until the late 18th century.

 Alexander Hamilton and the Society for the Establishment of Useful Manufactures

 The transformation of the area surrounding the Great Falls into an industrial center can be attributed to the vision and determination of one man: Alexander Hamilton, the leader of the Federalist Party and the first U.S. Secretary of the Treasury.
-Hamilton had seen the falls as early as 1788 and envisioned its usefulness as a source of industrial power.
+Hamilton had seen the falls as early as 1788 and envisioned their usefulness as a source of industrial power.

 Hamilton believed that the United States could be truly independent only if it reduced its reliance on European manufacturing and developed its own domestic industry.
 In 1791, he submitted a “Report on Manufactures” to Congress in which he proposed economic policies, including moderate tariffs and subsidies to industry, that he believed would spur the growth of manufacturing in the new nation.